Biddulph Moor: Features

 The village has three churches, a first school, a post office, two local shops, a pharmacy and two pubs.
-Each Friday a mobile 'chippy van' used to serve fish and chips from about 4:30-6pm outside the local shops.
-This has been replaced by a fish and chip shop, which has now closed.
-The Rose and Crown serves homemade pies and often has live music with a number of Irish bands performing on a regular basis.

 Next to the local village hall there is a park where many different events such as fund-raising events are held.
 One of the more significant and popular of these is 'Rock on The Rocks', an outdoor music event held each summer.

 Just out of the village to the south is an unusual and attractive rocky outcrop, 'Rock End', with views to the southwest.

 The most common names on the Moor used to be Bailey, Nixon, and Brooks.
 The names Stanway and Pass are also very prevalent.
 It is believed that during the middle ages Saracen men populated the area to work in mining of coal.
 These were known locally as 'The Black Men Of Biddle' due to their very dark features.
 The Biddulph valley coal seam was very rich and mined up until the early 1980s.
 Bailey's hill and Robin hill are prominent features.

 Nearby Rushton Spencer has the ancient church of St Lawrence, which stands in the wilderness and has many fascinating stories associated.